Work

 AI-Driven Business Transformation Program

-A growing organization needed to modernize how teams worked, communicated, produced, reported, and adopted AI without interrupting daily operations.
+A growing organization needed to modernize how teams worked, communicated, produced, reported, and adopted AI, without interrupting daily operations.

 What was complex